E80 Project Final Deliverables

 Instructions

 The final week of the project is dedicated to analyzing your data, figuring out how to report it, and doing end-of-class surveys.
-After that, you prepare and deliver a final report and presentation to describe your efforts.
-This document describes the analysis week, the final report, and the final presentation.
+After that, you will prepare and deliver a final report (one per individual) and poster (one per team) to describe your efforts.
+This page describes the analysis week, the final report, and the final poster.

 Analysis Week